 For some reason travelers let down their guard while on vacation, somehow thinking we are immune to theft and accidents.
 We do things that we wouldn’t normally do at home, like not wearing a seat belt or walking around at night in an unknown area.
 Don’t allow yourself to fall victim to Vacation Brain!

-Taking some simple precautions can help to keep on your trip.
-We have done a lot of traveling with little incidence of theft or threat to our safety, including a fifteen month trip around the world.
+Taking some simple precautions can help to keep you safe on your trip.
+We have done a lot of traveling with no theft or threat to our safety, including a fifteen month trip around the world.
 There’s no need to be paranoid, just be aware and take steps to minimize your risk.

 Think About How You Are Portraying Yourself

-- When we traveled to places such as countries in Africa we tried look as ordinary as possible.
-Even being toned down to the minimum you have to realize you are viewed as rich in many third world countries.
-No matter how much of a budget traveler you are, just the fact that you had the money to get there makes you wealthy.
+- Even being toned down to the minimum you have to realize you are viewed as rich in many third world countries.
+No matter how much of a budget traveler you are.
+Just the fact that you had the money to get there makes you wealthy.

-- I chose not to wear any earrings and we both wore a plain band as a wedding ring.
-I would have chosen to wear no ring at all, but in certain countries we were better accepted as a married couple.
+- While traveling in countries with extreme poverty I chose not to wear any jewelery.
+We both wear a plain band instead of our regular wedding rings.
+I would chose to wear no ring at all, but in some countries we are better accepted as a married couple.

 - I’m not saying you have to dress like a slob while traveling, but consider how you look.
 You don’t want to stick out like a sore thumb or tacky tourist.
-This is the time to look plain and ordinary by trying to blend in.
+This is the time to look ordinary and blend in as best as possible.

 Carrying Money Around